jon-harper/E34M1/docs/assembly/index.md

 date: 2023-4-8
 ---

-This guide covers assembly of a basic E34M1 build with a Dragon hotend, BMG extruder, and BLTouch probe.
-The first half of the assembly process—building the Core—is universal.
-The second half—adding the hotend, extruder, and ABL—may differ in details to your assembly.
+This guide covers assembly of a basic E34M1 build with a Rapido hotend, Sherpa Mini extruder, and BLTouch probe.

 You should have your Mercury One build's X axis extrusion and linear rail assembled before following this guide.
-It is recommended that you include routing and securing the belts as part of the E34M1 build process.
+It is recommended that you include routing and securing the belts as part of the E34M1 build process, and will be prompted to do so.

 ## Time